TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 Author: [harrier](https://twitter.com/harrier_lcc)
 4/5 stars ⭐️.
 5/311 solves.

-> So let's learn reverse with [Decompetition](https://decompetition.io/)!
+> So let's learn reverse with Decompetition!^[Decompetition is a reverse-engineering CTF held irregularly.]
 The goal is simple: try to recover the original source code as much as possible, while understand the code logic deeply to get the internal flag!
 Only with two of those together, you will win this flag.
 >
 > [STL](https://en.cppreference.com/w/cpp) is used everywhere, so it would be nice to be able to reverse them!
 >